gerardroche/sublime-php-snippets/README.md

         <key>shellVariables</key>
         <array>

             <!--

-                If you prefer PHTML echo related statement snippets to complete in long form, example:
+                If you prefer HTML echo statement snippets to use long-form echo

-                    <?php echo $var ?>

-                Then comment out the following setting.
+                statements: <?php echo | ?>.
+Comment out the following section:

-                The default is is to complete in the short form, example:

-                    <?= $var ?>

             -->

             <dict>